 “All we have to do is hold them here,” Colin stated emphatically.

-Something in the performance, his first commanding moment, show that the boy had stepped up and matured as something more than what he had ever been before.
+Something in the performance, his first commanding moment, showed that the boy had stepped up and matured as something more than what he had ever been before.
 As a result, the other boys all clapped and screamed “RAH!” to head to the lineup.

 As they stood there, it started raining harder again.
 Colin was playing the middle linebacker in this game, a position he had just graduated to after his earlier switch to strong-side linebacker.
-He has once again moved when his speed increased as it had throughout the season.
+He had once again moved when his speed increased as it had throughout the season.